 You’ll want your vacation policies to address the needs of your employees and your business.
 If your company employees specialized workers who can’t be easily replaced, you’ll want to consider this as you create your vacation guidelines.

 For many businesses, this plan comes down to some tactics we’ve already mentioned, like figuring out which employees are flexible with their requests, or finding incentives that spur others to pitch in.
 For employees in retail or service industries, another strategy might be requiring the employee to help identify other employees who can cover their shifts.

-Streamline your vacation request process
+Streamline your vacation request policy

 Vacation requests are only one of many processes your human resources team has to manage.
 That’s why it’s important to build a process that’s organized and efficient.
 But you also want to make sure your process delivers consistency and control.